magmasystems/NodeAWSMessagingTS/README.md

     "serviceUrl": "http://kinesis.us-west-2.amazonaws.com"
   },

-  /* application-specific settings (including the proxy settings for AWS) */ "appSettings":
+  // application-specific settings (including the proxy settings for AWS) "appSettings":
   {
-    /* The SBSMessagingService app needs to listen to a port.
-The default is 3000. */ "serverPort":    3000,
+    // The MessagingService app needs to listen to a port.
+The default is 3000.
+    "serverPort":    3000,
-    /* This specifies the address of the proxy.
-You need this to get your app to connect to AWS. */ "proxy":         "[The address of the proxy server]", /* You can turn the proxy off if you are developing outside of the corporate network.
-Set proxyIgnore to true to ignore the proxy */
+    // This specifies the address of the proxy.
+You need this to get your app to connect to AWS.
+    "proxy":         "[The address of the proxy server]",
+    // You can turn the proxy off if you are developing outside of the corporate network.
+Set proxyIgnore to true to ignore the proxy
     "proxyIgnore":   false,
-    /* Authentication information */
+    // Authentication information
     "authentication":
     {
       "method": "iniFile",